dmijatovic/dv4all-wcp/README.md

 ## Testing

 For testing I tried Jest and Cypress.
-At the moment of setting up this project testing web components with Jest have not worked out of the box.
+At the moment of setting up this project testing web components with Jest have not worked well for me.
+I mainly used Cypress.

-### Jest

-I used basic Jest setup with Babel.
-I did not managed to create succefull tests for web components.
-At this point there is no [support for customElements in Jest](https://github.com/facebook/jest/issues/8818).
-Work around requires including JSDOM.

-The test writen with Jest are in module utils/wcp where I was able to test basic JS functionality.

-See [JEST.md](JEST.md) file for more info.

 ### Cypress

 Because customElement (web components) are browser specific proper testing requires testing in browser.
 As Cypress has support for customElements I decided to use it for most of the tests.

 Using e2e tool for testing web components makes it possible to cover demo projects and web components modules in one go.
 I belive that testing web components using Cypress is the optimal approach to testing web components.

+### Jest

+I used basic Jest setup with Babel.
+I did not managed to create succefull tests for the web components.
+At this point there is no [support for customElements in Jest](https://github.com/facebook/jest/issues/8818).
+In some articles on web I have seen approach with JSDOM.

+I was able to test basic JS functionality in the module utils/wcp with Jest.
+See [JEST.md](JEST.md) file for more info.